robindrost/docs-1/docs/android-sdk.md

    android:keepScreenOn="true" />
 ```

+Due to the Cast feature the Player's Activity Theme needs to have a `colorPrimary` defined without opacity.

 ### Configure LiveryPlayerView

 Bind LiveryPlayerView to your layout file, then create the livery player with passing LiveryPlayerOptions object after activity or fragment is created.